JoesCat/gimp-fix-ca/README.md

 caused by light travel through dense material such as glass and water (which is called directional CA in the program).

-Current version of Fix-CA is 3.0.2.
+Current version of Fix-CA is 3.0.4.
-This plug-in was written by Kriang Lerdsuwanakij lerdsuwa@users.sourceforge.net and is distributed under [GNU General Public License Version 2](COPYING) (GPLv2).
+This plug-in was written by Kriang Lerdsuwanakij lerdsuwa@users.sourceforge.net and is distributed under [GNU General Public License Version 3](COPYING) (GPLv3).

 ## Download and building Fix-CA

+Fortunately, everything is in just one file.
 Just get the C source file.
 To compile and install the plug-in, you need the development library for Gimp.
 Usually it's in gimp-devel package in your distribution.
 Use the command
 ```sh
         gimptool-2.0 --install fix-ca.c
 ```
-will automatically compile and install into the plug-in directory of your account.
-If you wish to make the plug-in available to all users of the machine, use
+will automatically compile and install into the local plug-in directory of your account.
+For Windows users, if you wish to make the plug-in available to all users of the machine, use
 ```sh
         gimptool-2.0 --install-admin fix-ca.c
 ```
-instead.
+instead. (use the Installation method below for other OSes).
 Type
 ```sh
         gimptool-2.0 --help
 ```